CzaxStudio/proton-documentation/docs/01-text.md

 # Text

-Ten text functions covering every size from "I want people to read this from across the room" to "please nobody read this fine print."
+Ten text functions covering every size from "I want people to read this from across the room" to "please nobody read this fine print"

 ---